Scary and intrusive thoughts are a common symptom of postpartum depression.

 Aside from anti-depressants, there are many all-natural and herbal supplements available that can help with the symptoms of postpartum depression.

 A few popular products known to improve the overall mood and well-being of mothers with postpartum depression includes:

 One of the best online sites to purchase health and wellness products in Canada is Well.ca.
 Whatever natural products you need for your own self-care routine and to help improve your mental health can be found here.
 Check out Well.ca’s Women’s Health Section to find all the products you’re currently using.

 Aromatherapy has amazing health and mood-boosting benefits.
 There are so many different blends and oils available to treat specific symptoms and create a more positive environment.
-My favorite line of aromatherapy products come from Canadian company – Saje Wellness.
+Learn more about how aromatherapy can benefit you.

 Decent, Canadian, online shopping sites are surprisingly good postpartum depression resources because it’s difficult to find the motivation to leave the house to find the products we need for our own health.

 Platforms to Spread Awareness

 Postpartum depression is dark and ugly.
 It’s shocking and harsh and evil and all the bad things in the world.
 But it’s also something beautiful.
 It’s powerful and real and truthful.
 A postpartum depression story, when shared with the world, can change lives.